fabianopinto/e/README.md

 ### Environment search

-This function can be used from any folder.
+The function can be used from any folder.
 It will traverse the folders up to the root folder, searching for environment files with the pattern `.local/*.env`.

 If an environment file cannot be found, this message will be shown: